nathansamuel92/HSC-IPT-MP/README.md

 <p>
 Inspired by the challenge, I was sure to bring all my passion to this subject—a full mock systems development life cycle iteration, including an extensive feasibility report and a working system prototype.
 Throughout this project, I topped my grade with high-distinction marks.
 A project of such nature required proper planning, which I was able to adhere to and complete this project swiftly.

+My choice of information system to revolutionise was a mock company named "Corentin", a small startup, quality basics clothing store based in Sydney, Australia run by James Corentin.
+The main aim of this business project was to expand Corentin's store operations to integrate an online counterpart for both employees and customers.

 Naturally, during the completion of this report, I gained competency in:
 - The Development Life Cycle
 - System Modelling and Diagramming